afq984/pyardrone/docs/at.rst

 If you want to use an *ATCommand* not defined in the library, you can define it yourself.

-For example, to define a "AT*EXAMPLE" command with three arguments: number, speed, comment, which is a integer, a float, and a string respectively:
+For example, to define a "AT*EXAMPLE" command with three arguments: options, speed, comment, which is a integer, a float, and a string respectively:

     .. code-block:: python